 It is not a good idea to use Loctite superglue on the fabric.
 Loctite is great for repairing flexible plastics that include vinyl seats, cushions, and outdoor gear.
 It dries to a transparent, water-resistant bond to resist brittleness with age.

 Can you use gun glue on the fabric?

 It is not ideal to use hot gun glue on fabrics.
 But if you want to use gun glue, use a low heat glue or adjust the low heat setting on the glue gun.
-The textile materials can damage with extremely hot glue.
+Textile materials can be damaged with extremely hot glue.
 So, always test the glue on a small piece of clothing.
-Check that you have a low heat glue stick or right glue gun setting to avoid melting of fabric.
+Check that you have a low-heat glue stick or the right glue gun setting to avoid melting of fabric.